cocos/cocos-docs/en/advanced-topics/js-java-bridge.md

 ## Basic Usage

-### Using JavaScript to Trigger Java
+### Using JavaScript to Trigger Java Methods

 Assuming the ad interface is set in the native layer, then when the player clicks the button to open the ad, it is logical to trigger `JAVA` to open the ad.

-The code example for opening the ad interface is as follows:
+The code example of the interface to open the ad is as follows:

 ```JAVA
 public void openAd(String adUrl){